ampproject/amphtml/extensions/amp-video-docking/amp-video-docking.md

 [TOC]

-Functionality for videos that dock to a corner.
+Functionality for videos that minimize ("dock") to a corner or a custom position on scroll.

 <table>
   <tr>